Muslims love to ask Christians this question because it seems like the perfect trap.

 Who can die?
 Human beings, of course.

 No. Dying is just the end of your existence as a human being on earth.
-Only your earthly body is no more but you still live on in your spiritual form in either heaven or hell.
+Your heart stops beating and your bodily functions cease.
+Your earthly body goes into the ground but your spirit will still live on in either heaven or hell.

 So when Jesus died, what happened?
 His existence as a human being on earth came to end.
 The human body that the Word of God took on, 33 years earlier, was killed.